vasilisanagno/Custom-Coroutines-and-Threads-Implementation/README.md

 ## Introduction

-This project focuses on developing concurrent programming capabilities in C by first implementing custom coroutines and then using those coroutines to build a thread management system.
-Unlike typical thread libraries (e.g., pthread), the threads in this project are implemented on top of coroutines, ensuring manual control over thread switching and synchronization.
+This project showcases a self-developed coroutine system in C, designed without external libraries like pthread.
+By crafting coroutines from the ground up, it introduces a custom solution for concurrent programming.
+The coroutines then serve as the foundation for building a custom thread management system, enabling precise control over thread switching and synchronization.

 ## Features